Data Processing Addendum

 The frequency of the transfer (e.g. whether the data is transferred on a one-off or continuous basis).

-Transfers would occur on a continuous basis
+Transfers occur on a continuous basis

 Nature of the processing